DForbush/SampleWork01.2020/README.md

 2. An analysis of how people travel to work in Chicago census tracts

 The file "ModeAnalysis.R" contains the code that I wrote as a Mayoral Fellow to analyze the mode of transportation that Chicago residents use to get to work.
-This is an analysis of data collected by the Census Bureau for the American Community Survey.
-The results of this data analysis were compiled into Powerpoint slides, which are included in the file "eTOD Mode Data Analysis Slides.pdf"
+This is an analysis of data collected for the American Community Survey by the Census Bureau.
+The results of this data analysis were compiled into PowerPoint slides, which are included in the file "eTOD Mode Data Analysis Slides.pdf"

 3. Code used to identify City-Owned Laned that it is elligible for "transit-oriented development" incentives.